Narcotics found following hit and run arrest in Mercer County

 PRINCETON — A weekend hit and run arrest in Mercer County also netted narcotics.

-According to the Mercer County Sheriff’s Department, deputies working the midnight shift on Saturday, Sept.
-4, located a suspect vehicle involved in a hit and run collision.
+According to a statement released Tuesday by the Mercer County Sheriff’s Department, deputies working the midnight shift on Saturday, Sept.
+4, located a suspect vehicle involved in a hit and run crash.

-“Upon stopping the vehicle, a female passenger tried to flee on foot with a handbag, and male driver of the vehicle began driving off after she exited,” the sheriff’s department said in a statement Tuesday.
+“Upon stopping the vehicle, a female passenger tried to flee on foot with a handbag, and male driver of the vehicle began driving off after she exited,” the sheriff’s department said in a statement posted to its Facebook page.
 “Fortunately, both suspects were detained a very short distance away.
 The male driver performed poorly on field sobriety tests and was arrested for DUI.
 A short investigation showed that the driver had almost $6,000 in his pockets, and the female had nearly one pound of what is believed to be methamphetamine in her handbag.”

 The methamphetamine had an estimated street value of $30,000.
 The statement said a small amount of edible marijuana was also located in the vehicle that was contained in packaging similar to Doritos.